duckduckgo/privacy-configuration/README.md

 The configuration files within this repo are used by DuckDuckGo's Apps and Browser Extensions and control which privacy protections are enabled or disabled.

-In some cases, privacy protections can cause conflicts that affect expected website functionality. `exception-lists` can be used to temporarily disable privacy protections in order to restore expected site functionality.
+In some cases, privacy protections can cause conflicts that affect expected website functionality. `features` can be used to temporarily disable privacy protections in order to restore expected site functionality.

 This repo also contains code to build and deploy the configuration files.